-Figure 2.
+Fig. 2.
 Gauss map of normals give points on S^2 .

-The Gaussian image can now be subdivided into a number of discrete cells using the uniform grid.
-All planar cells will have the same normal direction resulting in a dense point in the Gaussian image.
 Thus whilst the scanned data set may have many faces in the same plane, the algorithm treats them as a single face for the purpose of reduction.
 Once the plane has been reduced, it is then mapped back onto the individual faces in the original scanned data.